Feishu

 Section titled “Bot does not respond in group chats”- Ensure the bot is added to the group

-- Check
+- Verify

-groupPolicyis not set to"disabled" - Check logs:
+groupPolicyis not"disabled" - Check logs:

 openclaw logs --follow